-5 SIM CARD INTERFACE
+4 SIM CARD INTERFACE

-The A3LA-RG modem contains an integrated SIM reader.
+The A3LA-RM modem contains an integrated Subscriber identification module (SIM) reader.
 The modem uses and requires an Iridium SIM chip for operation.
-The SIM chip is inserted into the opening located at the top of the modem, as shown in Figure 6.
-A plastic locking mechanism holds the SIM in place.
+The SIM chip is inserted into the opening located on top of the modem, as shown in Figure 4.
+A plastic locking mechanism is used hold the SIM in place.
 Place the SIM chip (facing down) into the SIM reader's bracket.
-Ensure that the cut-off on the SIM chip aligns with the SIM reader.
+Ensure that the cutoff on the SIM chip aligns with the SIM reader.

-Figure 6: Location of the SIM Reader
+Figure 4: Location of the SIM Reader

-6 LED DISPLAY
+5 LED DISPLAY

-The A3LA-RG has four status LEDs depicted as P for power indicator, I for Iridium satellite signal strength, G for GPS signal strength, and S for status (see Figure 7).
-They provide a quick visual check to ensure proper modem operations as well as a way to optimize antenna locations during field installation.
+The A3LA-RM has three status LEDs depicted as P for power indicator, I for Iridium satellite signal strength, and S for status (see Figure 5).
+They provide a quick visual check to ensure proper modem operations and a way to optimize antenna locations during field installation.
 These LEDs provide the following information:

-- P: LED lights up when power is provided to the A3LA-RG. - I: LED stays solid when the signal strength is between 3-5, blinks when the signal strength is between 1-2, and is off when signal strength is 0.
-The LED also stays solid when the carrier detect (CD) line on the RS232 goes high during a data call. - G: LED stays solid when there is a valid GPS position fix (usually with at least 4 satellites), blinks when there is only a 2D fix or using dead reckoning (usually with 3 satellites or less), and stays off when unable to obtain a position fix. - S: LED lights up when the A3LA-RG is in data mode.
+- P: LED lights up when power is provided to the A3LA-RM. - I: LED stays solid when the signal strength is between 3-5, blinks when the signal strength is between 1 and 2, and is off when signal strength is 0.
+The Light-emitting diode (LED) also stays solid when the carrier detects (CD) line on the RS232 goes high during a data call. - S: LED lights up when the A3LA-RM is in data mode.

-Figure 7: Iridium Satellite Modem A3LA-RG
+Figure 5: Iridium Satellite Modem A3LA-RM